webysther/packagist-mirror/README.md

 The colors represent the topology drawn below, only show servers in better condition at country level.

-## 🛣️ Roadmap

-- Translate readme.md and index of mirror.
-- More recipes to AWS/Azure/GCP/DigitalOcean and another cloud providers.
-- Support gz disabled for limited configuration access to Apache/Nginx.
-- Support full mirror mode (for countries/companies with limited access to internet).

 ## 🚀 Create your own mirror

 [![Topology](/resources/public/network.svg)](https://packagist.com.br/network.svg)